diegomestre2/julia_exercises/README.md

 By default the packages will be created in the directory ~/.julia/dev but it can be customized by passing as value to the argument dir in template.
+- You can also use the command 'generate Path/to/ModuleName'

 # To include files
+- includes the content of the file inside the new file
 - define a file with .jl extension
 - add include("file_name.jl") to your main file
 - From your julia environment execute the command: include("path/to/file/main.jl")

 # Revise
 - Use Revise to allow the re-compilation of changes.
-- From your julia environment execute the command:
+- From your julia environment execute the command: Pkg.add(Revise)

 # using, import and include
 - include: Adds the content of the file